Benign Fibro-Osseous Lesion | GNAS Mutation | Ground-Glass Appearance | Shepherd's Crook Deformity

 - Alkaline phosphatase: Often elevated (reflects bone turnover)

-- Calcium and phosphate: Usually normal
+- Calcium: Usually normal

 - Endocrine screening if McCune-Albright suspected: